chitezh/woocommerce_states_places/README.md

 # States, Cities, and Places for Woocommerce

-Wordpress plugin that shows dropdowns for State and City Select for woocomerce
+Wordpress plugin that shows dropdowns for State and City Select for woocomerce.

 This WooCommerce plugin transforms the text input for states, the city or town.
 With this plugin you can provide a list of states and cities to be shown as a select dropdown.